usnistgov/dioptra/docs/source/explanation/components/plugin-explanation.rst

 * **Input/Output Names:** This is how input arguments are set in entrypoints and how output objects are referenced
 * **Input/Output Types:** Defining the plugin parameter types for each input/output allows for entrypoint task graph validity

 When creating Python plugins, users manually register each function task.
 This can be done in the user interface or through the REST API.
-See detailed steps in :ref:`How To Create Plugins <how_to_create_a_plugin>`
+See detailed steps in :ref:`How To Create Plugins <how-to-create-plugins>`

 .. note::

    In order for a Python function to be registrable, it must use the ``@pyplugs.register`` decorator.
-   View :ref:`Reference - Plugins <plugins-reference>` to learn about the ``@pyplugs.register`` syntax for function plugin tasks.
+   View  :ref:`Plugins: reference <reference-plugins>`  to learn about the ``@pyplugs.register`` syntax for function plugin tasks.

 Plugin Artifact Tasks